 For example, instead of leaving your watch on a windowsill where it receives direct sunlight, consider storing it in a drawer or inside a watch box kept in the basement.
 Similarly, if you had the habit of leaving your watch on your bedside table, which is near a radiator, it is preferable to find an alternative spot like a cool closet or a shelf away from heat sources.

-See also How to change the battery on a Citizen watch?
+See also How to adjust the bracelet size of a Patek Philippe watch?

 Remember, by finding a cool and dark place for your mechanical watch, you can protect it from the potential damage caused by sunlight and high temperatures, helping to maintain its performance and longevity.